alfredormz/not_my_job/README.md

 ```
 In order to access the delegate object's methods, NotMyJob creates instance methods for each one specified method.

-If the delegate object is nil, there are several options: If no block is provided, it will raise an NoMethodError exception; if the optional code block is specified, then that will be run and its result returned.
+If the delegate object is nil, there are several options: If no block is provided, it will raise a NoMethodError exception; if the optional code block is specified you may return an alternate value, or to take some arbitrary action.

 ## Examples